 * India sets sugar support at 3,333 rupees/tonne

-Arabica coffee on ICE Futures U.S. advanced in heavy spreading and options-related trade, as traders worried that dry conditions in top grower Brazil had hurt yields.
+Arabica coffee on ICE Futures U.S. surged in heavy spreading and options-related trade, as traders worried that dry conditions in top grower Brazil had hurt yields.

 The May cocoa contract on Liffe closed up 13 pounds, or 0.7 percent, at 1,867 pounds a tonne after hitting 1,871 pounds, a May contract high and the strongest level for the second-month since September 2011.

 "During El Nino years, global production is lower than it would otherwise be," said Jonathan Parkman, joint head of agriculture at brokerage Marex Spectron, who said the emergence of the weather pattern early this spring could affect both the current 2013/14 crop and the following.

 Earlier this month, both the Australian weather bureau and the U .S. weather forecaster Climate Prediction Center (CPC) said there was an increasing chance of an El Nino weather pattern emerging later this year.

-Analysts say its effect on cocoa producing countries varies on each occasion but the overall impact is negative.
+Analysts say El Nino's effect on cocoa producing countries varies on each occasion but the overall impact is negative.

 SUGAR TRADERS SELL RUMOR, BUY FACT

-ICE March raw sugar futures jumped 0.42 cent, or 2.7 percent, to 15.88 cents per lb by 12:42 p.m.
-EST (1742 GMT), poised for its sharpest gain this month after India's government agreed to give millers a subsidy for raw-sugar production.
+ICE March raw sugar futures rallied 0.35 cent, or 2.3 percent, to finish at 15.81 cents per lb, its sharpest daily gain this month, after India's government agreed to give millers a subsidy for raw sugar production.

 The 3,333 rupee-per-tonne ($53.52-per-tonne) subsidy will likely boost exports from India, and expectations of it pressured prices to a 3-1/2-year low of 14.70 cents at the end of January, traders said.